 Since Practical Motorhome launched in 2001, we’ve been putting the latest releases to the test, reviewing them in real-world conditions.
 We make sure every test is fair, pointing out the pros and the cons of each model.
 You can find out more about our testing process on our About Us page.

-We also run the Practical Motorhome Awards, where our expert panel pick out the best motorhomes across a range of categories.
+We also run the Practical Motorhome Awards, where our expert panel pick out the best motorhomes across a range of categories, judging the latest releases for the upcoming season.

 If you’ve enjoyed reading this review, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Motorhome magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things motorhome related.